FossifyOrg/Contacts/CONTRIBUTING.md

 ### Contributing as a developer

-Some instructions about code style and everything that has to be done to increase the change of your code getting accepted can be found at the [General Discussion](https://github.com/FossifyOrg/General-Discussion#contribution-rules-for-developers) section.
+Some instructions about code style and everything that has to be done to increase the chance of your code getting accepted can be found at the [General Discussion](https://github.com/FossifyOrg/General-Discussion#contribution-rules-for-developers) section.

 ### Contributing as a non developer